ScepticalRabbit/zigcython/README.md

 # zigcython
 A minimal working example linking Python to Zig through Cython to send numpy arrays to Zig.
-For now it can deal with 1D numpy arrays but I will be extending this in the future for multi-dimensional arrays and structs.
+The example described below details how to send 1D numpy arrays but the code files include additional examples of sending ndarrays as structs back and forth between Python and Zig.

 ## Running the Example
 First create a python virtual environment in the repo directory and activate it: